 - A \$3 million sub-lease under the existing master lease with Bank of America was executed during February of 2021.
 This sub-lease carries a four-year term and a fixed rate of 1.76%.
-Certain APDC-owned equipment assets serve as collateral under the terms of the sub-lease. - Construction was completed on the new 60,000 SF Maritime Warehouse and it will be in full operations during the second quarter of 2021. - Pre-development activities, including design engineering and specific site plan permitting applications will be done in 2021 for the Port Expansion for the development of the first of its kind wind tower manufacturing facility together with Equinor and Marmen Welcon.
+Certain APDC-owned equipment assets serve as collateral under the terms of the sub-lease. - Pre-development activities, including design engineering and specific site plan permitting applications have continued in 2021 and will be done in 2022 for the Port Expansion for the development of the first of its kind wind tower manufacturing facility together with Equinor and Marmen/Welcon.

-During the year ended December 31, 2020 certain phases of the TIGER project were completed including:
+During the year ended December 31, 2021, certain phases of the TIGER project were completed including: